-If you find yourself in a situation where you need shelter (night is coming, crazy weather, etc.) knowing how to build a long term survival shelter is a critical skill for any prepper.
+If you find yourself in a situation where you need shelter (night is coming, crazy weather, etc.) knowing how to build a long term survival shelter is a critical skill for any Prepper.
 Shelters can be made from natural materials or a combination of natural materials and synthetic.
-Things like ponchos and tarps are great additions to your prepper kit or bug out bag.
+Ponchos and tarps are great additions to your Prepper kit or bug out bag.
 Other lightweight additions for mastering shelter is to carry stakes and paracord in your pack as well.

 Many survivalists will tell you to get a quick shelter up to keep you warm if you need to spend the night.
 This advice may suffice, but in our opinion any night in the woods deserves a serious shelter.
 If you know how to build a lean to shelter it will help, but how you outfit it can make all the difference in the world when the fire goes down and it gets seriously cold!

 Survival Shelters Purpose

 A shelter is meant to protect you from the elements and assure that you are warm and comfortable.
 Spending your time to build a flimsy shelter that doesn’t protect you from wind, rain, or other elements can be a waste of time and effort.
 A simple lean to shelter is not enough protection for the average person.
 In a pinch, a night under a lean to shelter can work, but the sleep is rough.